 Postgraduate Diploma, Postgraduate Certificate, MSc

-The Diploma in Housing Studies offers academic study for those seeking to enter a career in housing.
+The Diploma in Housing Studies offers academic study for those working in housing to further develop their careers.
 The course covers all aspects of housing services, sustaining communities, governance and law, housing organisations and health and well-being.

 Many Scottish students are eligible for a SASS postgraduate loan which covers the fee for the postgraduate Diploma elements.
 The course fully integrates all of the academic and practice components of the professional qualification of the Chartered Institue of Housing, which sets up graduates for a ‘fast track’ into a career with housing organisations in the social, private and voluntary sectors.